 I’ve stayed in London more times than I can count but this visit was a particularly special one.
-Having had my fair share of gloomy winter days in London last year, I was excited to return to London in the peak of summer and enjoy the city at its best.
-With a pair of tickets to Harry Potter and the Cursed Child in hand, I booked a hotel close to the thick of it all and over the course of three days, completed this complete guide to the West End of London.
+Having had my fair share of gloomy winter days in London last year, I was excited to return in the peak of summer.
+With a pair of tickets to Harry Potter and the Cursed Child in hand, I booked a hotel right in the heart of the West End.
+Here is my complete guide to the West End of London.

 In This Guide: